rdebusscher/jsr375-examples/README.md

 * CustomIdentityStoreHandler -> Custom implementation which loops over all IdentityStores doing authentication so implement a 'black list'.
 See also BlackListedIdentityStore and beans.xml

 Runs fine on GlassFish 5.0

+## jwt for JAX-RS endpoint

+This example protects JAX-RS endpoints by JWT Bearer tokens.

+Code and example can be found in the [Atbash JSR375 extensions repository](https://github.com/atbashEE/jsr375-extensions).

+There is an issue on my machine with the JAX-RS endpoints on GlassFish 5.0.
+Therefor a EE7 profile is created in Maven so that the application runs on WildFly 10+.

+## OAuth2 authentication for JSF application

+POC for the usage of an OAuth2 provider (Google) for retrieving the end user information.

+Code and example can be found in the [Atbash JSR375 extensions repository](https://github.com/atbashEE/jsr375-extensions).

+There is an issue on GlassFish 5.0 with custom Principals (which needs to be allowed according to the JSR-375 spec).
+Therefor a EE7 profile is created in Maven so that the application runs on WildFly 10+.